a2eg/Getting-and-Cleaning-Data/CodeBook.md

     labels=c("WALKING","WALKING_UPSTAIRS","WALKING_DOWNSTAIRS","SITTING","STANDING","LAYING"))

-A new dataset with the average measures for each subject and activity type consist of 180 rows (30 subjects * 6 activities).
+A new dataset with the average measures for each subject and activity type consist of 180 rows (30 subjects x 6 activities).

     x2<-cbind(activity,x1)
     x1<-cbind("subj"=s$V1,x2)

-The averages of each activity for each subject were received using sqldf package
+The averages of each activity for each subject (1:30) were received using sqldf package

     library(sqldf)
     s1 <- sqldf("select subj, activity, avg(tBodyAcc_mean_X),